Change of Ownership Rules

 • Giving false, misleading or incomplete information is also a legal offence.

 Registered Premises :

 • It is a legal requirement under the Control on Places where Horses are kept Regulations (SI 113 of 2014) that all premises where equine are kept must be registered with the Department of Agriculture.
 Accordingly, you should ensure that your equine is being kept on a registered premises.
-If your holding is not already registered as an Equine Premises, you should apply immediately to DAFM for an Equine Premises Number.
+If your holding is not already registered as an Equine Premises, you should apply immediately to your regional office of the DAFM for an Equine Premises Number.